JaroslavHavrda/MBTI_SW_DEV/index.md

 ### Responding to change over following a plan
 I would argue that for responding to change you could use extroverted intuition with its inflow of ideas, connections and patterns.

+# So how can using cognitive functions that are good for software development hurt your agility?

+As you probably noted, the overlap between cognitive functions required for agility and for being a good SW developer is rather small.
+So what are risks that we have to overcome?

+ With introverted sensing we have to overcome a big momentum of developers past experiences.
+While we want to change his or her way of working, his brain may automatically fall back to old ways of working.
+We need to care for the fact that the simple act of doing things differently may inflict stress on him or her.

+ With introverted thinking we are tempted to do a big upfront plan.
+Developer with introverted thinking may also tend to apply mechanically some framework.
+Pre made plan is still plan after all.

 # Possible reconciliation

 ## Is agile software development wrong?